DLibatique/CLAS199-S20/_pages/4-grading.md

 ## Quiz Guidelines

-There will be **twelve (12) quizzes** administered in class throughout the semester every Friday (except for September 6).
+There will be **twelve (12) quizzes** administered in class throughout the semester every Monday, including the first Monday of the course.
 Each quiz will take up the first **5 minutes** of the class period in which it’s administered.
 The format for each quiz can be any combination of the following formats: multiple choice, fill-in answers, or matching (e.g., authors to names of works, events and dates, etc.). **All quiz-able material will be drawn from the underlined terms on the slideshows**.

 I purposefully write the slideshow terms without much detail, and the definitions and explanations that I will provide in class cannot be found through Google searches or the like.
 It behooves you to take good notes, study constantly, and contact me with any questions about terms as they arise.
 Make sure to have a buddy in class from whom you can get notes if you are absent on a given day.

 If you are absent or late on a quiz day, I will allow you to take a make-up **ONLY** if the absence or lateness is excused.
 If the absence or lateness is unexcused, you will receive a 0 for that quiz.

 A satisfactory quiz grade will be **7 out of 10 points**.
-Once you complete **ten (10)** satisfactory quizzes (the requirement for a semester grade of A), you are exempt from taking any remaining quizzes.

 [Back to top.](#top)